bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 ### How to solve this problem

-I loved the way Teresa Dietrich described her solution in [her blog post](https://stackoverflow.blog/2020/09/23/hiring-jobs-candidates-software-coding-programmers-teresa-dietrich/) entitled “What I learned from hiring hundreds of engineers can help you land your next role.”
+I loved the way Teresa Dietrich described her solution in [her blog post](https://stackoverflow.blog/2020/09/23/hiring-jobs-candidates-software-coding-programmers-teresa-dietrich/) entitled "What I learned from hiring hundreds of engineers can help you land your next role."
 In it, she writes that plenty of job listings have exaggerated requirements that seem to cover everything under the sun.

 If you can't get a programming job, her solution is to make a spreadsheet of the jobs that interest you, and the core skills that each one requires.
 Chances are you’ll spot some commonalities pretty quickly.
-This will give you your answer on the skills most likely to help you get that job, even if they list twenty other “requirements.”
+This will give you your answer on the skills most likely to help you get that job, even if they list twenty other "requirements."

 Part of the reason you can’t get a programming job might be because when you are asked to do everything, you only can prove mastery of a very few things.
 By cutting through the noise and delivering the signal these companies are looking for, you can get the programming job of your dreams.